Steffen Walstad

-Steffen Walstad (born 10 February 1989 in Oppdal) is a Norwegian curler from Oppdal.
-He currently skips his own team.
+Steffen Walstad (born 10 February 1989 in Oppdal Municipality) is a Norwegian curler from Oppdal.

 Career

 Juniors

 Walstad played in three World Junior Curling Championships, from 2008 to 2010 inclusive.
 At the 2008 World Junior Curling Championships, he played third for the Kristian Rolvsfjord rink, finishing in 4th place.
 He played second for the team at the 2009 World Junior Curling Championships, finishing in 5th place.
 And at the 2010 World Junior Curling Championships, he played second for the Steffen Mellemseter, finishing 5th overall.

 Walstad has played in four Winter Universiades; playing in the 2011 Winter Universiade, he played third for Markus Høiberg, finishing 7th.
 The team represented Norway again at the 2013 Winter Universiade, where they improved to a fourth place finish.
 At the 2015 Winter Universiade, Walstad skipped the University of Oslo rink to a gold medal, defeating Russia's Evgeny Arkhipov in the final.
 Walstad again skipped Norway at the 2017 Winter Universiade, where he won a bronze medal.